• Skip to primary navigation

 The best ones for baking would be Bartlett, Anjou, or Bosc.
 They all retain their shape and flavor when baked or cooked.

-Other ingredients: unsalted butter, honey (the clear, runny kind), and balsamic vinegar.
+Other ingredients: Unsalted butter, honey (the clear, runny kind), and balsamic vinegar.

 See the recipe card for full information on ingredients and quantities.